Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

    > </dependency>
    > ```

-1. Verify that the Spring Boot version is one of the 2.0.n versions; for example:
+1. Verify that the Spring Boot version is the version that you chose when you created your application with the Spring Initializr; for example:

    ```xml
    <parent>